hepplerj/machinesvalley/studies.md

 ---
 layout: single
 permalink: /studies/
-title: Case Studies
+title: Topics
-headline: Case Studies
+headline: Topics
 modified: 2014-01-23
 tags: [Jason Heppler, digital history, research]
 ---

 ## {{ page.title }}

-The Case Studies section is still in-progress and will include interactive extensions of topics and dissertation chapters as they are completed.
+The Topics section is still in-progress and will include interactive extensions of topics and dissertation chapters as they are completed.
 Check back to the [blog](/blog/) for future updates or follow me on [Twitter](http://twitter.com/jaheppler).